10 Top-Rated Attractions & Things to Do in Syracuse, NY

 - Ideally located in the city center and full of history is the Marriott Syracuse Downtown.
 Housed in a wonderfully restored building dating from 1924, the property features modern rooms with marble bathrooms and boasts two restaurants.

 - The Hotel Skyler Syracuse, Tapestry Collection by Hilton, is a smaller, historic boutique hotel.
 Formerly a temple dating from 1921, the property is a member of Historic Hotels of America and the city's first LEED Platinum hotel.
 This eco-chic hotel is well located on the grounds of Syracuse University and is an ideal place to stay while visiting the campus for a sporting event or exploring nearby downtown.
 Be sure to check out the beautiful stained glass in the lobby area.

 - Also located just steps from Syracuse University and close to downtown is the Sheraton Syracuse University Hotel & Conference Center.
 Rooms here are spacious and comfortable, and the hotel has a wide array of amenities including a fully equipped gym and indoor pool.
 The Sheraton also offers a complimentary shuttle to or from Hancock International Airport.

 - The brand new Aloft Syracuse Inner Harbor is less than a mile from the Destiny USA mall.
 Rooms here are modern and chic and have views out over the newly restored inner harbor.
 The contemporary lobby has a dining area, pool table, and lots of comfortable chairs in front of a large fireplace, perfect for mingling with other guests.
 The hotel also offers a free shuttle within a five-mile radius, which will take you to the mall, downtown, or the stadium.

-- In the heart of downtown Syracuse, the Jefferson Clinton Suites is a wonderfully restored hotel in a building dating from 1927.
+- In the heart of downtown Syracuse, the Best Western Syracuse Downtown Hotel and Suites is a wonderfully restored hotel in a building dating from 1927.
 Most rooms are suites and feature large windows.
 Staying here will put you in the center of all the action and close to some of the best restaurants in town.